anvaysrivastava/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 If we aggregate all the steps mentioned above, we get a warped binary image.

 ![thres_warp_summary]

 Here we if we plot the top of binary wrapped image with frequency of positive pixels.
 We can see that the two lanes are very easily detected.

 ![sliding_window_plot]

 Hence we will be using a rolling window technique to figure out pockets of screen area where lanes are present.

 Then we will polyfit these pixels to approximately fit a 2nd order curve from the left and right side.
-End result looks like this
+End result looks like this:
 ![lane_fit_plot]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.